Switch from Acetaminophen for Arthritis

 With dietary supplements, you get what you pay for—too low in cost usually translate to lower quality.
 Always look for trusted brands that have been around for some time.

 The best supplements provide highest quality availability for your cells.
-High potency ingredients produced by companies that clinically test for efficacy provide the best value.
+High potency, verifibally tested ingredients produced by companies that clinically test for efficacy provide the best value.

 The vast majority of supplements on the market have no clinical testing--why should they?
 It's costly and not required by the FDA for the dietary supplement industry.

 The active ingredients on all of their natural products’ labels are guaranteed for safety and efficacy.
-They guarantee that product purity and potency will remain intact from the manufacturing plant, to the warehouse, to your bloodstream with every bottle they make.
+They guarantee that product purity and potency will remain intact from the manufacturing plant, to the warehouse, to your cupboard, to your bloodstream with every bottle they make.

-We’ve used their three pain relief products (featured at the end of this report) since 2003, which have greatly relieved our osteoarthritis symptoms.
+We’ve used their three pain relief products (featured at the end of this report) since they were introduced in 2003, which have greatly relieved our osteoarthritis symptoms.
 We no longer take acetaminophen for arthritis or pain killing drugs of any kind.

 A personal testimony using natural supplements for arthritis